General conditions of Pole Star Publishing b.v., trading under the name of ‘STC Publishing’

 16. Termination and dissolution

 16.1 Unless otherwise agreed, both parties can dissolve the agreement subject to a notice period of at least 21 calendar days before commencement of the performance of the agreement.
-This has to be done in writing (by letter, fax or e-mail).In the event of dissolution between 21 and 14 days before the day of commencement of the Project, STC will charge 10% of the total agreed amount with a minimum of EURO 50.00 in costs.
+This has to be done in writing (by letter, fax or e-mail).In the event of dissolution between 21 and 14 days before the day of commencement of the Project, Pole Star will charge 10% of the total agreed amount with a minimum of EURO 50.00 in costs.

-16.3 If the Customer fails to perform an obligation ensuing from the agreement, fails to perform such properly or in time, and in the event of bankruptcy, moratorium on payment or appointment of a receiver for the Customer or cessation or liquidation of the Customer’s business, STC has the right, at its election, without being bound to pay any compensation and without prejudice to any other rights it has in this respect, to dissolve the agreement in whole or in part or to suspend (further) performance of the agreement.
-In such cases STC is furthermore entitled to demand immediate payment of all outstanding amounts.
+16.3 If the Customer fails to perform an obligation ensuing from the agreement, fails to perform such properly or in time, and in the event of bankruptcy, moratorium on payment or appointment of a receiver for the Customer or cessation or liquidation of the Customer’s business, Pole Star has the right, at its election, without being bound to pay any compensation and without prejudice to any other rights it has in this respect, to dissolve the agreement in whole or in part or to suspend (further) performance of the agreement.
+In such cases Pole Star is furthermore entitled to demand immediate payment of all outstanding amounts.

 18. Dissolution or nullity of the agreement